MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 1. [Provision an Azure AD application](../../provision-azure-ad-app.md).
 1. Configure the app as described in [MSAL.js 2.0 with auth code flow](/azure/active-directory/develop/scenario-spa-app-registration#redirect-uri-msaljs-20-with-auth-code-flow).
-1. Use the MSAL.js 2.0 library to sign in a user and access Azure Data Explorer.
+1. Use the MSAL.js 2.0 library to sign in a user and authenticate to your cluster.
 Microsoft Identity Platform has detailed tutorials for different use cases such as [React](/azure/active-directory/develop/single-page-app-tutorial-01-register-app), [Angular](/azure/active-directory/develop/tutorial-v2-angular-auth-code), and [JavaScript](/azure/active-directory/develop/tutorial-v2-javascript-auth-code).

     The following example uses the MSAL.js library to access Azure Data Explorer.